podverse/podverse-web/databaseSchema.md

 playlist: Array[Playlist Object]?

 ####Clip####
+_We need to clarify the distinction between Clips and MediaRefs.
+The mobile app uses Clips, but that approach is legacy at this point, as the web app uses MediaRefs instead of Clips._

 id: UUID! - primary key ID of the clip on podverse.fm

 podverseURL: String? - the URL of the clip hosted on podverse.fm, derived from id